 • 1 pound ground beef (85/15 or 80/20)

-• 1-2 tablespoons unsalted butter or vegetable oil (if needed), plus extra for oiling the pan
+• 1 to 2 tablespoons unsalted butter or vegetable oil (if needed), plus 2 to 3 teaspoons oil for browning the beef

 • 1 small yellow onion , chopped (1/2 to 3/4 cup)